Common Mental Health Warning Signs

 Common Mental Health Disorders in Adolescence

-Common mental health disorders in adolescence include those related to anxiety, depression, attention deficit-hyperactivity, and eating.4,5
+Common mental health disorders in adolescence include those related to anxiety, depression, and attention-deficit/hyperactivity disorder.
+While less common, eating disorders have higher mortality rates than other mental health disorders.

-- Examples include generalized anxiety disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, and phobias
+- Examples: Generalized anxiety disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, and phobias

-- Globally, the prevalence of youth experiencing clinically elevated anxiety symptoms—roughly 1 in 5—nearly doubled during the first year of the COVID-19 pandemic,8 underscoring the importance of mental health supports and services for adolescents
+- Recent trends: Global reports indicate that clinically elevated anxiety symptoms—roughly 1 in 5—nearly doubled during the first year of the COVID-19 pandemic.6

-- Examples include major depressive disorder and seasonal affective disorder
+- Examples: Major depressive disorder and seasonal affective disorder

-- Characterized by extreme and abnormal eating behaviors, such as restricted or excessive eating
+- Definition: Serious disturbances in a person's eating behaviors, such as restricted or excessive eating

-- Examples include anorexia nervosa, bulimia, and binge eating disorder
+- Examples: Anorexia nervosa, bulimia, and binge eating disorder

 Footnotes